Three smart women, one performing arts center

-This proud photo shows architect Kara Hill posing with her spanking-new creation, the Valley Performing Arts Center, which opened Saturday January 29, 2010, in the northern reaches of Los Angeles’s 500-square-mile radius.
-The Center sits on the south-east corner of the campus of California State University, Northridge in the San Fernando Valley.
+This proud photo shows architect Kara Hill posing with her spanking-new creation, the Valley Performing Arts Center, which opened Saturday January 29, 2011, in the northern reaches of Los Angeles’s 500-square-mile radius.
+The Center sits on the south-east corner of the campus of California State University, Northridge, in the San Fernando Valley, the site of the infamous earthquake in 1994.

 The structure, instantaneously christened with the acronym VPAC, forms a big square-ish cake box with softened edges.
-It glowed gold upon approach Saturday evening, its strange, serene energy resembling a freshly arrived spaceship.
-Occupying farm land where an orange grove once released its nightly perfume, VPAC hosted a lovingly produced gala showcase spanning ballet to opera, jazz to musical theater, and closing with a humble nod to Shakespeare.
+It glowed gold on approach Saturday evening.
+Occupying farm land where orange groves once released nightly perfume, the building’s strange, serene energy resembled that of a newly landed spaceship.
+VPAC hosted a lovingly produced opening night showcase spanning ballet to opera, jazz to musical theater, closing with a nod to Shakespeare.

 Ms. Hill collaborated successfully with two other accomplished women over the $125 million project’s ten-year development: Jolene Koester, President of California State University, Northridge, who has been the project’s passionate advocate and driver, as well as the gifted landscape architect, Pamela Burton.